-Name, municipality of residence and position with the Corporation Principal occupation First year as director Number of common shares beneficially owned or over which control or direction is exercised as at May 8, 2023 Jack Stoch Toronto, Ontario, Canada President, Chief Executive Officer and Director President and Chief Executive Officer of the Corporation 1983 5,024,944 (4) Dianne Stoch Toronto, Ontario, Canada Director Corporate Director 1985 1,219,647 lan Atkinson ^{(1) (2) (3)} The Woodlands, Texas, USA Director Corporate Director 1986 Chris Bryan ^{(1) (2) (3)} Cambridge, Ontario, Canada Chair of the Board and Director Mining Analyst (retired) 1983 72,500 Johannes H. C. van Hoof ^{(1) (2) (3)} Den Bosch, The Netherlands Director Chairman and Chief Executive Officer Van Hoof Industrial Holdings Ltd. (investment company) 2014 614,000 (5)
+Name, municipality of residence and position with the Corporation Principal occupation First year as director Number of common shares beneficially owned, or over which control or direction is exercised as at May 2, 2025 Jack Stoch Toronto, Ontario, Canada President, Chief Executive Officer and Director President and Chief Executive Officer of the Corporation 1983 5,024,944 (4) Dianne Stoch Toronto, Ontario, Canada Director Corporate Director 1985 1,549,647 Ian Atkinson (1) (2) (3) The Woodlands, Texas, USA Director Corporate Director 1986 50,000 Chris Bryan (1) (2) (3) Cambridge, Ontario, Canada Chair of the Board and Director Mining Analyst (retired) 1983 84,500 Johannes H. C. van Hoof (1) (2) (3) Den Bosch, The Netherlands Director Chairman and Chief Executive Officer Van Hoof Industrial Holdings Ltd. (investment company) 2014 694,000 (5)

-(1) Member of the Audit Committee.

-(2) Member of the Corporate Governance Committee.

-(3) Member of the Compensation Committee.

-(4) 3,750,162 of these shares are held by Géoconseils Jack Stoch Ltée, a company controlled by Jack Stoch, President and Chief Executive Officer of the Corporation.

-(5) These shares are held through Van Hoof Industrial Holdings Ltd., a company controlled by Mr. van Hoof.
+- (1) Member of the Audit Committee. - (2) Member of the Corporate Governance Committee. - (3) Member of the Compensation Committee. - (4) 3,400,162 of these shares are held by Géoconseils Jack Stoch Ltée, a company controlled by Jack Stoch, President and Chief Executive Officer of the Corporation. - (5) These shares are held through Van Hoof Industrial Holdings Ltd., a company controlled by Mr. van Hoof.